The Eraser: Recording

 To create the title track, Yorke sampled piano chords played by Greenwood and edited them into a new order.
-"And it Rained All Night" contains a manipulated sample from the Hail to the Thief track "The Gloaming", and "Black Swan" samples a rhythm recorded by guitarist Ed O'Brien and drummer Philip Selway in 2000.
-Yorke said "Harrowdown Hill" had been "kicking around" during the Hail to the Thief sessions, but could not have worked as a Radiohead song.
+"And it Rained All Night" contains a manipulated sample from the Hail to the Thief track "The Gloaming", and "Black Swan" samples a rhythm recorded by the Radiohead members Ed O'Brien and Philip Selway in 2000.
+Yorke said "Harrowdown Hill" had existed during the Hail to the Thief sessions, but could not have worked as a Radiohead song.
+Yorke said recording The Eraser restored his confidence and made him excited to create music again.